 What Can Trigger a Relapse?

 The most important thing to remember is that no addiction develops in a vacuum.
 Situations can arise in daily life that are triggers for substance use.
 A trigger is anything that makes you want to use drugs or alcohol again.

-Often relapse results from old feelings or habits returning to the surface when you’re thrust back into the environment that brought on addiction in the first place.
 Relapse starts with your emotions and mind long before your actions happen.
-That’s important to remember.
 Emotional relapse can look like depression or anxiety, while mental relapses involve similar thought patterns as you had before.
 All of this precedes physical relapse, where you begin using again.

 Triggers for relapse include:

 - Hanging out with old friends who still use